reddio-com/doc/docs/guide/api-reference/utils.md

 ## Get stark Wallets

-Create pairs of stark wallets.
+Create pairs of stark wallets, this is for testing only, normally thoses key pairs are generated in SDK or on our frontend framework, done offline only on your devices.

 **Parameters**